 Survey of biological diversity with discussion of morphology, anatomy, reproduction, and evolution as related to classification.
 Ecological and economic significance of organisms discussed briefly.
 This course satisfies the proficiency requirement for Written Communication in the disciplines.

-"C" grade or higher in BIOL 117 or instructor permission
+Semester Hours: 4 Lab Hours: 3 Lecture Hours: 3 Prerequisites: C or better in 117, or permission of instructor.